miklevin/MikeLev.in/_posts/2025-09-18-thinking-in-vim-futureproof-philosophy.md

 user-interface component of desktop software providing easy cross-platform porting and GitHub ATOM jumped on that.
 It was taking over.
 Then Microsoft came along and bought GitHub for $7.5 billion dollars and put the kibosh on ATOM after they promised they wouldn't.
-And now you're all on VSCode, haha!
+And now you're all on VSCode, ahaha!

 Just like when I felt I had to switch from vim to NeoVim to kick the tires of AI in the closes thing to my favorite environment, I also held my nose and became a